WMSP

-WMSP (740 AM, "Sports Radio 740") is a radio station licensed to serve Montgomery, Alabama, United States.
+WMSP (740 AM, "Jox 740") is a radio station licensed to serve Montgomery, Alabama, United States.
 The station is owned by Cumulus Media and the broadcast license is held by Cumulus Licensing LLC.
 Originally licensed in 1953 as WBAM, the station broadcast contemporary and country music before turning to sports talk under the WMSP callsign in 1995.
 The WMSP studios are located on the 3rd floor of The Colonial Financial Center in downtown Montgomery, and the transmitter tower is in Montgomery's northeast side.

 Programming

 WMSP broadcasts a sports-talk format.
-The station is an affiliate of CBS Sports Radio.
+The station is an affiliate of Infinity Sports Network.
 In addition to sports talk programming, WMSP airs Atlanta Braves baseball, both Alabama Crimson Tide football games and Auburn Tigers football games as well as select daytime baseball games of the Southern League's Montgomery Biscuits.

 History

 WBAM, The Big BAM

 This station first began licensed operations in 1953 as a daytime-only 50,000-watt AM station broadcasting on 740 kHz as WBAM.
 Owned and operated by the Deep South Broadcasting Company, WBAM broadcast area covered most of Alabama and parts of Georgia and Florida.
 "The Big BAM" aired a variety of music formats over the years, including Top 40 during the late-1960s and early-1970s, but by 1973 had settled on a country music format.
 As a daytimer, WBAM had to cease broadcasting each night at sunset and the station played "Dixie" as a sign-off.

 WBAM became known as "The Big BAM" or "The Voice of the Deep South", and is legendary.
 Disc jockeys associated with WBAM's Top 40 heyday include Bill J. Moody, now the sales manager for WDJR in Dothan, Bobby Brennan, Dan Brennan (Dan's Dusty Discs), Coby Shubert and Joe Cook.
 Big BAM Shows of the late 1960s and early 1970s featured all the biggest artists of the day, including Paul Revere and the Raiders, Lou Christie, Iron Butterfly, The Carpenters, The Monkees (as a group and individually), Tommy Joyce and Bobby Heart, The Grass Roots, and many more.
 Ticket prices were never more expensive than $4.00.

 Mornings were dedicated to farm and gospel music programming, with country and popular music played during the day.

 In 1973, WBAM adopted a country music format.
 WBAM was sold to Colonial Broadcasting in 1985, and an era ended when the call letters changed to WMSP for sports radio programming.

 On September 15, 2009 the building the original WBAM studios were located in was demolished.

+In August 2025, WMSP rebranded as "Jox Montgomery".